sohrab-/mule4-openshift/README.md

 Caveat
 ---

-Please note that some features, usually present in production-ready images, have been stripped away in order to simplify the implementation for educational purposes.
+Please note that some features, typically present in a production-ready image, have been stripped away in order to simplify the implementation for educational purposes.
 Examples include:

 * Pre-process application archive to
     * Remove any sensitive information